Annual Seal Coat (oil and chip) and Traffic Line Painting

 The Public Works Department staff will perform the following projects in 2020:

-- Park Road from the Honey Brook Borough boundary to Cambridge Road.
+- Park Road from the Honey Brook Borough boundary south to Cambridge Road.
 The project includes widening the road by two (2) feet and then full width paving and line painting.
 Work began in September and should conclude in October.

 - Reservoir Road beginning near Skyview Drive and the heading toward Route 10.
 The project includes the installation of catch basins and stormwater pipe.